niklasR/SF-FreePBX/README.md

 #### Save/Load
 Save the current config permanently to the disk.
 This will be retained if the program is exited and restarted.
 Use the Load function to load a previously saved config.
 All changes made since the last Save will be overridden.
+Please note that the configs are encrypted by default - so please make sure you can remember the Passphrase!

 ##Security